peter-ahr/jsonPrototypeJS/README.md

     MyClass.prototype.__PROTO__ = 'MyClass';

 Your objects may contain arbitrary objects or arrays with or without the \_\_PROTO\_\_ property. jsonPrototypeJS will not look into objects which have a prototype other than Object.prototype.
 We might otherwise recurse into the DOM or into other 3rd party structures.
-Recursion happens only as long plain objects, plain arrays or objects with prototype.\_\_PROTO\_\_ are involved.
+Recursion happens only for plain objects, plain arrays or objects with prototype.\_\_PROTO\_\_.

-If you'll (de)serialize Date and RegExp objects, you'll have to add the **\_\_PROTO\_\_** property to their prototype, too.
+If you'll (de)serialize Date and RegExp objects, you'll also have to add the **\_\_PROTO\_\_** property to their prototype(s).

     Date.prototype.__PROTO__ = 'Date';
     RegExp.prototype.__PROTO__ = 'RegExp';

-Finally, you'll have to provide the constructors in a hash object indexed by name  on the deserialization side and pass this to the unpack function:
+Finally, you'll have to provide the constructors in a hash object indexed by name  on the deserialization side and pass this to the unpack function(s):

     constructorsHash = { MyObject: MyObject, MySubClass: MySubClass };